duncombe/wikis/Project-Management-Plan.md

 * In-person or online meetings using WebEx sessions.

 # Risk
-An ongoing risk registry is maintained on the [Project Dashboard] , which is published weekly by COB every Thursday.
+An ongoing risk registry is maintained on the [Project Dashboard] (https://github.com/ioos/system-test/wiki/Latest-Project-Dashboard) , which is published weekly by COB every Thursday.
+Please be aware that not all DMAC IT project team members may have access to the Project Dashboard.
+If you do not have access to the Project Dashboard and wish to gain access, please contact [John Kupiec] (john.kupiec@noaa.gov) or [Derrick Snowden] (derrick.snowden@noaa.gov).
 * Integration: Track List of [Services Registries and Data Catalogues](https://github.com/ioos/system-test/wiki/Service-Registries-and-Data-Catalogs)

 This document does not address procurement management, as there are no procurement actions planned for the project.